rafacm08/ventas/README.md

 Thank you for your interest in contributing.
 To do so, follow these steps:

 1. Fork the project.
-2. Create a new branch for your changes: git checkout -b my-new-feature
+2. Create a new branch for your changes.

 # License